yuichi-takeuchi/mstle_szrdrtn/README.md

 ### How to use
 1. dat file should be located in the \data folder
 2. Launch \code\main.mlx
-3. Results will be blahblah_LFP1k.dat, blahblah_dig1k.dat, and blahblah_ryncy_1k_tsp.mat files in the \results folder.
+3. Results will be blahblah.csv, blahblah.pdf, and blahblah.png files in the \results folder.

 ## Versioning
 We use [SemVer](http://semver.org/) for versioning.